mehdibo/SlackBatch/README.md

 # SlackBatch
-Send batch invites from the CLI.
+Send Slack workspace invites to multiple e-mails from the CLI.

 # Usage